|Summary: This blog shares tips to protect data and discusses how data breach is more critical than it is perceived to be.

 Secure Your Payments

 When you purchase things online or dine out at your favorite restaurant, you opt for point-of-sale (POS) transactions.
 Point-of-sale completes a transaction and includes receipt printing, credit card processing, etc., and store customer data.
 This eases the online payment ecosystem.
 But it also contains weak links that can be exploited.
 You must validate to ensure that you are swiping your credit card through a safe and secure point-of-sale.

 Tip: Make sure that payment provider is Payment Card Industry Security Standards Council (PCI SSC) complaint

-Install updated antivirus and anti-spyware software to prevent virus intrusion or malware attack.
-They protect you against spyware, keyloggers, Trojans, adware, worms, rootkits etc. Furthermore, to eliminate security vulnerabilities, always install latest updates and patch as soon as they are released.
+Update your antivirus and anti-spyware software regularly to prevent virus intrusion or malware attack.
+It protects you against spyware, keyloggers, Trojans, adware, worms, rootkits etc. To eliminate security vulnerabilities, always install the latest software updates.

 Challenges Are Increasing in the Cyber-Space Domain, Protect Your Data